 The aftermath of his arrest

+After been caught by his bank and was met to face the consequences of his action.
 Surprisingly the bank decided to let go of the charges against him on the condition that he would return the money.
 They also did ask the police to drop all charges leveled against Qisheng.
 Their explanation was “Qisheng as a programmer to the bank was merely testing the bank’s system vulnerability and holding onto the cash to be later given back to the bank.

 The Chaoyang district court refused the bank’s request and found Qisheng guilty.
 They didn’t accept the bank’s explanation and Qisheng was charged for theft.
 For he moved the stolen funds to his personal bank account, instead of the bank’s dummy account.
-And did invest some of the money in the stock market.
+And also did invest some of the money in the stock market.
 The bank wanted to let go of the charges.
-This was simply to hid its face from scandals since the loophole has already been fixed.
+This was simply to save its face from scandals since the loophole has already been fixed.

 For questions or suggestions, we are a click away.